DanGe42/distance-sq/README.markdown

 ## Known issues
 * Currently, the settings page is not intuitive to use.
 It requires the use of Unix time in seconds.
+* The foursquare wrapper uses authentication, which means it is impossible to fully log out from our app.
+Foursquare doesn't allow developers to log users out of Foursquare.